NVR-2023/NVR-2023-02-Take-home-assignment/README.md

 git clone https://github.com/NVR-2023/NVR-2023-02-Take-home-assignment
 ```

-### 2. Go to the root directory of the project
+### 2. Go to the Root Directory of the Project

-If you need, type the following command in your terminal:
+If needed, type the following command in your terminal:

 ```bash
 cd .\NVR-2023-02-Take-home-assignment\